-14. Site security
+Site security

-Visitors to the school are asked to sign in and are given a badge, which confirms they have permission to be on site.
-Visitors may be asked to show ID.
-Parents who are simply delivering or collecting their children do not need to sign in as they will remain in the outer entrance to school.
+Visitors to the school are asked to sign in, if necessary show ID, and are given a badge, which confirms they have permission to be on site.
+All visitors will be issued with a leaflet informing them of who the DSL's are, the code of conduct expected and what to do if they have a safeguarding concern.
+Parents who are simply delivering or collecting their children do not need to sign in.
 All visitors are expected to enter through one entrance and observe the school's safeguarding and health and safety regulations to ensure children in school are kept safe.
 The Headteacher will exercise professional judgement in determining whether any visitor should be escorted or supervised while on site.

-15. Extended school and off-site arrangements
+Extended school and off-site arrangements

-Where extended school activities are provided by and managed by the school, our own child protection policy and procedures apply.
+Where extended school activities are provided by and managed by the school, our own child protection policy and procedures apply and the DSL will be available.
 If other organisations provide services or activities on our site we will check that they have appropriate procedures in place, including safer recruitment procedures and clarify whose procedure is to be followed if there are concerns.
-There will be clear communication channels to ensure the

-DSL is kept appropriately informed.
+There will be clear communication channels to ensure the DSL is kept appropriately informed.

-When our pupils attend off-site activities, including day and residential visits and work related activities, we will check that effective child protection arrangements are in place and clarify who's procedures are to be followed, with the DSL kept appropriately informed.
-Activities off site will be risk assessed.
+When our pupils attend off-site activities, including day and residential visits and work related activities, we will risk assess and check that effective child protection arrangements are in place.
+We will clarify whose procedures are to be followed, with the DSL kept appropriately informed.